 Firstly, it is worth summarising the categories in which we assign shipping solutions.

-- Hybrid (No Liability) - This is a solution that involves multiple couriers, postal providers, and consolidation centers to bring a shipment to its destination.
-Typically these solutions offer no liability in the event that the shipment is lost or damaged.
-E.G DHL eCom, SF Express US, Flat Export Rates, Asendia, APC US, Aramex US, etc.
+- Hybrid (No Liability): Couriers, Consolidation Centers, and postal services collaborate to facilitate transit.
+These solutions offer no liability in the event of loss or damage.
+E.g. DHL eCom, SF Express US, Flat Export Rates, Asendia, APC US, Aramex US, etc.

-- Courier (Basic Liability) - Express services that fully manage the handover and delivery of a shipment, will transit through private networks to ensure a secure and timely journey.
+- Courier (Basic Liability): Express services that fully manage the handover and delivery of a shipment, will transit through private networks to ensure a secure and timely journey.
 In the event of a lost or damaged shipment where the courier is at fault, they will typically compensate up to 100 USD of the customs value and fully waive the shipping cost.
-E.G DHL Express, FedEx, UPS, Aramex HK & SG, SF Express HK & SG, DPEX, TNT, etc.
+E.g DHL Express, FedEx, UPS, Aramex HK & SG, SF Express HK & SG, DPEX, TNT, etc.

 Identifying Liability When Purchasing a Shipment

 We know it is not always easy to remember which courier offers liability and which couriers do not.
-That is why, when you are about to purchase a no liability courier solution, we make sure you are aware that the courier does not offer liability.
+That is why, when you are about to purchase a no-liability courier solution, we make sure you are aware that the courier does not offer liability.